How to Catch a Raccoon with a Live Trap

 Treatment

-Step 1 - Remove Food Sources
+Step 1: Remove Food Sources

 You want the raccoon to enter the live trap with the help of bait.
 Because of this, competing food sources need to be removed.
 Keep your trash sealed in trash bags and stored in trash bins with a lid to keep it closed.
-Any pet food or bowls of water should be placed inside as soon as possible.
+Any pet food or water bowls should be placed inside as soon as possible.

-Step 2 - Place the Trap
+Step 2: Place the Trap

-Step 3 - Bait and Set the Trap
+Step 3: Bait and Set the Trap

 Live Trap